trimox/angular-mdc-web/docs/guide-angular-cli.md

 - [Step 3 - Import Angular MDC Sass](#step3)
 - [Step 4 - Import Angular MDC](#step4)

-> NOTE: This guide does not cover the using `yarn`.

 ## Requirements
 Angular MDC requires Angular 5, which itself requires TypeScript 2.4+ and RxJS 5.5.2+.